appwrite/appwrite/CONTRIBUTING.md

 Each container in Appwrite is a microservice on its own.
 Each service is an independent process that can scale without regard to any of the other services.

-Currently, all of the Appwrite microservices are intended to communicate using the TCP protocol over a private network.
+Currently, all Appwrite microservices are intended to communicate using the TCP protocol over a private network.
 You should be aware to not expose any of the services to the public-facing network, besides the public port 80 and 443, who, by default, are used to expose the Appwrite HTTP API.

 ## Ports

 Appwrite dev version uses ports 80 and 443 as an entry point to the Appwrite API and console.
-We also expose multiple ports in the range of 9500-9504 for debugging some of the Appwrite containers on dev mode.
+We also expose multiple ports in the range of 9500-9504 for debugging some Appwrite containers on dev mode.
 If you have any conflicts with the ports running on your system, you can easily replace them by editing Appwrite's docker-compose.yml file and executing `docker-compose up -d` command.

 ## Technology Stack